THE STANDARD MIAMI

-Soon after the plan was written the project began taking on steam and forces aligned that set Jason and his team well other way.
-By 2000, Alex Calderwood, Jared Lovejoy (Jason's twin brother) and many other angels like Graham Hill, Shayne Mcquade, Claire Darrow and Nadine Johnson joined forces over the years to help Jason's vision, which was called "NestSpa", to become a reality.
-Through his close friend Alex, Jason was introduced to Andre Balazs who was just launching the iconic Standard Hotel brand in Hollywood at the time and thought that a spa concept like NestSpa could be a perfect fit for The Standard brand.
-Alex had already placed one of his Rudy's barbershops in the lobby and many years later would go on to open his own iconic Ace Hotels and in completing that circle of creation Jason would eventually join Alex in launching the Ace Palm Springs as General Manager in 2010.
+Soon after the plan was written the project began taking on steam and forces aligned that set Jason and his team well on their way.
+By 2000, Alex Calderwood, Jared Lovejoy (Jason's twin brother) and many other angels like Graham Hill, Shayne Mcquade, Claire Darrow and Nadine Johnson joined forces over the years to come to help Jason's vision, which was called "NestSpa", to become a reality.
+Through his close friend Alex Calderwood (of ACE Hotel and Rudy's Barber Shops), Jason was introduced to Andre Balazs who was just launching the iconic Standard Hotel brand in Hollywood at the time and thought that a spa concept like NestSpa could be a perfect fit for The Standard brand.
+Alex had already placed one of his Rudy's barbershops in the lobby and many years later would go on to open his own iconic Ace Hotels and in completing that circle of creation Jason would eventually join Alex in launching the Ace Palm Springs as its General Manager in 2009/10.

-The NestSpa apothecarts and tiny-spa test projects were huge successes, getting global press and sealing the creative bond between Jason Harler and Andre Balazs.
-After long creative talks about developing the original fully immersive spa, adult playground as healing center and baths which was Jason's original NestSpa business plan, the idea to create a Standard Spa Hotel was born.
+The NestSpa "Apothecarts" and the "tiny-spa" test projects were huge successes, getting global press and sealing the creative bond between Jason Harler and Andre Balazs.
+After long creative talks about developing the original fully immersive spa-as-adult-playground-healing-center and baths which was Jason's original NestSpa business plan, the idea to create a Standard Spa Hotel was born.